On the p-adic uniformization of unitary Shimura curves: Introduction

 There are also higher-dimensional versions of $p$-adic uniformization.
 Drinfeld's method has been generalized by Rapoport and Zink \cite{RZ} to Shimura varieties associated to certain \emph{ fake unitary groups}.
 These are associated to central division algebras over a CM-field equipped with an involution of the second kind; for Rapoport-Zink uniformization, one has to assume that the $p$-adic place of the totally real subfield splits in the CM-field.
 This higher-dimensional generalization also includes integral uniformization theorems.
 In \cite{RZ}, these integral uniformization theorems appear as a special instance of a general \emph{non-archimedean uniformization theorem}, which describes the formal completion of PEL-type Shimura varieties along a fixed isogeny class.
 In the case of $p$-adic uniformization, the whole special fiber forms a single isogeny class.

-The method of \cite {RZ} has been applied by Boutot and Zink \cite{BZ} to prove variants of Cherednik's original theorem by embedding Cherednik's Shimura curves into Shimura curves obtained by the Rapoport-Zink method; however, the integral uniformization theorems in \cite{BZ} are rather weak in that they only show that there exists some integral model of the Shimura curve for which one has integral uniformization.
+The method of \cite {RZ} has been applied by Boutot and Zink \cite{BZ} to prove Cherednik's original theorem and an integral variant of it by embedding Cherednik's quaternionic Shimura curves into Shimura curves obtained by the Rapoport-Zink method; in an update \cite{BZ1}, some gaps in \cite{BZ} are filled.
+The integral uniformization theorems in \cite{BZ1} have the draw-back that they only show that there exists some integral model of the Shimura curve for which one has integral uniformization.
+There is a characterization of this integral model as the unique stable model in the sense of Deligne-Mumford \cite{DM} but this characterization is of a rather abstract nature since there is no moduli-theoretic description of it.

 A variant of Cherednik's method has been developed by Varshavsky \cite{Va1, Va2} to obtain $p$-adic uniformization of certain higher-dimensional Shimura varieties associated to fake unitary groups, again at a split place.
 We refer to Boutot's Bourbaki talk \cite{B} for an account of all these developments.